lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

 ..
 This section should provide a brief, top-level description of the page.

-On the the main landing page at `data.lsst.cloud <https://data.lsst.cloud>`_ there is an "APIs" panel with more informationon the API Aspect.
+On the the main landing page at `data.lsst.cloud <https://data.lsst.cloud>`_ there is an "APIs" panel with more information on the API Aspect.

 An API is an `Application Programming Interface <https://medium.com/@data.science.enthusiast/what-exactly-is-an-api-explained-in-simple-terms-2a9015c1a1a1>`_.
 It is a piece of code that permits two other programs to communicate with each other.